MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/troubleshooting.md

   - If you're using Windows 10 version 1703 or earlier, Windows Admin Center isn't supported on your version of Microsoft Edge.
 Either upgrade to a recent version of Windows 10 or use Google Chrome.

-  - If you're using an insider preview version of Windows 10 or Server with a build version between 17134 and 17637, Windows had a bug which caused Windows Admin Center to fail.
+  - If you're using an insider preview version of Windows 10 or Server with a build version between 17134 and 17637, Windows had a bug that caused Windows Admin Center to fail.
 Use a current supported version of Windows to fix this issue.

 ### Make sure the Windows Remote Management (WinRM) service is running on both the gateway machine and managed node